Robert Bartlett (explorer): Awards and honors

 In 1909, Bartlett was awarded the Hubbard Medal by the National Geographic Society which is awarded for distinction in exploration, discovery, and research.
 In 1927, the Boy Scouts of America made Bartlett an Honorary Scout, a new category of Scout created that same year.
 This distinction was given to "American citizens whose achievements in outdoor activity, exploration and worthwhile adventure are of such an exceptional character as to capture the imagination of boys...".
 Among others who were awarded this distinction were included Richard E. Byrd, Charles Lindbergh, and Orville Wright.

 He was awarded an Honorary Fellowship from the American Geographical Society in 1918, and its Daly Medal in 1925.
 In 1944, he was awarded the Peary Polar Expedition Medal.
 The Canadian Coast Guard vessel CCGS Bartlett is named for Bartlett.
 Canada Post featured Bartlett on a Canadian postage stamp released on July 10, 2009.

 In fiction

+Robert “Bob” Bartlett is a major character in the novel The Big Why by author Michael Winter (published 2004).
 Author Eric Walters documented some of the aspects of his journey to find Arctic islands in the historical novels Trapped in Ice and The Pole.
 Bartlett and Kataktovik's journey through Chukotka, Siberia is recounted as an episode in Chukchi author Yuri Rytkheu's novel A Dream in Polar Fog.